 June 19 NOT ABSENT

-In big games, at critical moments, players must step to the forefront.
+At critical moments, it is important that someone step to the forefront.
 Sometimes the pressure of the moment or the fear of failure keeps them from stepping up.
-When this happens, their team suffers from them not filling the role their team needs.
-They are absent even when they are there.
+When this happens, those around them suffer from them not fulfilling the role.
+They are absent even though they are there.
 As Christians, we all will face challenging moments and will have to decide what to do.
-For some, the pressure of the moment or fear of failure causes us to shrink back.
-We need to step up when the going gets tough.
-We should take courage from the fact that our God will always show up and take charge of the situation.
-Are you trusting in God when the going gets tough?
+For some, the pressure of the moment or the fear of failure causes us to shrink back instead of step up.
+We should take courage because our God will always show up and take charge of the situation.
+Name ways that you are trusting in God when the going gets tough.

 1 Kings 20:1-21:29